jobairasif/jobairasif/README.md

 I bring digital dreams to life as a Front-End Developer, specializing in WordPress, UI/UX, and Graphic Design.
 With a versatile skill set, I weave visually stunning and user-friendly websites, finely tuned for performance and accessibility.
 My expertise extends to crafting custom themes and plugins, designing intuitive interfaces, and creating captivating visuals that amplify user experiences.

-Skills: React / JS / HTML / CSS / WordPress / E-Commerce
+Skills: React / JS / HTML / CSS / WordPress / E-Commerce / SaaS

 - 🔭 I’m currently working on UpWork
-- 🌱 I’m currently learning JavaScript, React, Tailwind CSS
+- 🌱 I’m currently learning JavaScript, React, Tailwind CSS, Saas
-- 👯 I’m looking to collaborate on UpWork
+- 👯 I’m looking to collaborate on Front-end Projects
 - 💬 Ask me about Web Development | Wordpress | E-Commerce | Shopify
 - 📫 How to reach me: UpWork | Social Media
 - ⚡ Fun fact: Environmental Science Graduate with interest in Coding, more of a  "Green thinker with a code-driven flair! 🌍💻"